andresebr/kumodd/README.md

 Kumodd collects files and meta-data from a specified Google Drive account.

-It can download files, or genrate a CSV file of meta-data.
+It can download files, or generate a CSV file of meta-data.
-Files can be filterd by category, such as doc, image, or video.
+Files can be filtered by category, such as doc, image, or video.
 Meta-data may be selected in the configuration file.

 ``` shell